Edith Grossman

 Edith Marion Grossman (née Dorph; March 22, 1936 – September 4, 2023) was an American literary translator.
-Known for her work translating Latin American and Spanish literature to English, she translated the works of Nobel laureate Mario Vargas Llosa, Nobel laureate Gabriel García Márquez, Mayra Montero, Augusto Monterroso, Jaime Manrique, Julián Ríos, Álvaro Mutis, and Miguel de Cervantes.
+Known for her work translating Latin American and Spanish literature to English, she translated the works of Nobel laureates Mario Vargas Llosa and Gabriel García Márquez, Mayra Montero, Augusto Monterroso, Jaime Manrique, Julián Ríos, Álvaro Mutis, and Miguel de Cervantes.
 She was a recipient of the PEN/Ralph Manheim Medal for Translation and the 2022 Thornton Wilder Prize for Translation.

 Biography

 Born Edith Marion Dorph in Philadelphia, Pennsylvania, Grossman lived in New York City later in life.
 She received a B.A. and M.A. from the University of Pennsylvania, did graduate work at the University of California, Berkeley, and received a Ph.D. from New York University with a thesis on the Chilean "anti-poet" Nicanor Parra.

 She taught at NYU and Columbia University early in her career.
 Her career as a translator began in 1972 when a friend, Jo-Anne Engelbert, asked her to translate a story for a collection of short works by the Argentine avant-garde writer Macedonio Fernández.
 Grossman subsequently changed the focus of her work from scholarship and criticism to translation and, in 1990, left teaching to dedicate her energies full-time to translating.

 Grossman was known to her friends as "Edie".
 She married Norman Grossman in 1965; the couple had two sons, but divorced in 1984.
 Edith Grossman died from pancreatic cancer at her home in Manhattan on September 4, 2023, at the age of 87.